Notes on Wormhole Cancellation and Factorization: Introduction

+Note that we have assumed that non-local effects are not included in boundary partition function calculations.
+Starting with decoupled boundary components, while one finds wormholes in bulk geometry.
+This is the origin of the factorization puzzle.
+One can also include non-local interactions in the boundary theories, such that factorization is not a necessary property.
+Non-local interactions may cause further confusion when doing path integral that we do not intend to deal with.
+We mainly focus on boundary theories without non-local effects and try to find bulk theories that respect the factorization property in this paper.

-There are several excellent attempts trying to understand the factorization puzzle.
-For instance, recent studies suggest that factorization can be restored if the half-wormhole contributions are added in \cite{Saad2021a, Saad2021, Peng2021, Peng2022, Blommaert2021}.
+There are several excellent attempts to understand the factorization puzzle.
+It was suggested that the gravity theory might be dual to an ensemble of theories \cite{Saad2019,AfkhamiJeddi2020,Maloney2020,Penington2019a,Marolf2020a,Coleman1988,Giddings1988,Giddings1989,Polchinski1994,Maldacena2016a,Jensen2016,Heckman:2021vzx}, where factorization is not a necessary property because of the possible variance.
+Dual to ensemble-averaged boundary theories is different than the standard AdS/CFT correspondence where we only have a specific boundary theory.
+So the above proposal raises alternative confusion about which one is the right duality, the ensemble-averaged one or the standard one.
+Recent studies suggest that factorization can be restored if the half-wormhole contributions are added in \cite{Saad2021a,Saad2021,Peng2021,Peng:2022pfa,Blommaert2021}.
 However, the factorization requires a nontrivial relationship between the contributions of wormholes and half-wormholes, where some strange bi-local interactions between the half-wormholes are also added into the story \cite{Blommaert2021}.
-All the above facts make the proposal less natural, and the half-wormholes and bi-local interactions still need further understanding.
 In \cite{Benini2022}, Benini \textit{et al.} show that by gauging a global 1-form symmetry in 3-dimensional bulk Chern-Simons theory, the dimension of the bulk baby universe Hilbert space is one and the factorization can be realized.
 The relation between symmetry breaking and bulk topology is also hinted at there.
-Although factorization can be restored, we are not sure whether completely killing the bulk topological modes is what we wanted or not.
-Hence, a convincing resolution for the factorization puzzle is still on its way and it is the aim of the present work.
+All the above results suggest that the factorization puzzle can be restored when the bulk theory is equipped with some special structure.
+The aim of the present work is to further explore what structure can be used to understand the factorization puzzle.